krculp/media-analytics-docs/test-file.md

 1.  **Lists:** I think your best bet is to stick with HTML list tags within table cells.
 1. Put everything into MD table rows:
     1. Join all table lines into one long one
-    1. If you have a uniform number of cells in your rows, start recording, after hitting the correct number of '|' symbols, add a carriage return.
+    1. If you have a uniform number of cells in your rows, start recording, find (`f`) the correct number of '|' symbols, and add a carriage return.
 Repeat for n rows.
     1. If you don't have a uniform number of cells (e.g., column spans), your recording is slightly more complicated.
 (Find n '|' chars, add a return, find x, add a return...)
-       E.g. `qq; /<strong>;J;J;x;q` (the first 'q' starts recording, the second 'q' is a convenient name for a buffer, the 'x' after the 2 joins is to get rid of a space, the last 'q' quits recording.
 1. Create your MD table header ( `| --- | --- |` ) etc.
 1. Done.
 1. Hah hah hah hah!
 Not likely.
 Render it and take a look.